Science, Art, Litt, Science based Art & Science Communication

 Krishna: This Q gives a hint that you have problem understanding science.

 “Understandable” is a relative term.
-To understand good science, even the learner should put some efforts.
+To understand good science, even the learner should put some effort into it.
 Depending completely on scientists/ science communicators to spoon-feed you all the time is not correct.

 There's a story about Einstein emigrating to America and giving a press conference.
 One of the reporters asked him to explain the theory of relativity.
 Einstein asked the reporter to first describe how to bake a cake.
 The reporter said "Well first you take some flour..." to which Einstein interjected and said "What's that?".
 The reporter explained and carried on "...then you add some baking powder..." and again Einstein interjected "What's that?"
 His point was, it's difficult to explain the intricacies of science in a meaningful way without the listener having sufficient background in science in terms of vocabulary and the basics.

 "Truth and facts resist simplicity." - John Green